centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 After creating the workspace and before starting to design any report, you must create a BIRT project containing two main directories:

--   / Reporting: Contains all your reports (.rptdesign files).
+-   / reports: Contains all your reports (.rptdesign files).
 -   /Resources: Contains any files or components that will be made accessible to your reports through relative paths.